GREEN LANE PRIMARY AND NURSERY SCHOOL

 In some cases, your data will be outsourced to a third party processor; however, this will only be done in circumstances where it is necessary to run an efficient and safe and safe school.
 Where the school outsources data to a third party processor, the same data protection standards that Green Lane Primary and Nursery School upholds are imposed on the processor.

-Shirley Cresswell is the Data Protection Officer.
+Emma Dines is the Data Protection Officer for the Coombe Academy Trust.
 Their role is to oversee and monitor the school’s data protection procedures, and to ensure they are compliant with the General Data Protection Regulation (GDPR).
 The Data Protection Officer can be contacted on firstname.lastname@example.org.
-From September 2018 Mrs Suzanne Dwyer of the Coombe Academy Trust will the named Data Protection Officer.

 Why do we collect and use your information?